esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

 The most performant way to write a UDP is to code it in C++ and expose it to python.
 Most UDPs that are included in pygmo (see :ref:`py_problems`) are like that.
 When writing your own UDP, though, it is often quicker and less painful to code, as shown in this tutorial, directly in python.
 What effect does this have w.r.t. the ideal situation?
-Well, lets see, on a test machine, a simple example: the scalable Rosenbrock function:
+Well, Let's see, on a test machine, a simple example: the scalable Rosenbrock function:

 .. math::
    \begin{array}{ll}